prs98/Letter-of-Recommendation-FedEx/README.md

-# Letter of Recommendation from FedEx Supply Chain
+# Letter of Recommendation from FedEx Supply Chain <br>
+## Please view PDF file in this repository for original document with signature. <br>

 06/02/2022 <br>
 RE: Letter of Recommendation For Prasanna Kumar Reddy Sabbella <br>